KamilKoso/YoutubeDownloader/README.md

 **1.Register**<br>
 localhost:{port}/Auth/Register<br>
 This api takes UserForRegisterDTO as a body parameter, checks wheter user with the same username or email already exists if not user is added to the database, password is store as password hash with password salt if so it returns bad request with error message.
 UserForRegisterDTO has three fields:<br>
-Username - minimum 3 characters, maximum 15, must be unique Email - minimum 3 characters, maximum 320, must be unique Password - minimum 6 characters, maximum 15
+Username - minimum 3 characters, maximum 15, must be unique<br>
+Email - minimum 3 characters, maximum 320, must be unique<br>
+Password - minimum 6 characters, maximum 15<br>

 **2.Login**<br>
 localhost:{port}/Auth/Login<br>